 - Ebola virus got its name from the river where the first outbreak emerged at 1976 – the Ebola River in the Democratic Republic of the Congo (formerly Zaire) in Africa.

 - Infected fruits bats or primates (apes and monkeys) can transmit Ebola virus.
-Dogs or cat are not able to spread Ebola to people or other animals.
+Dogs or cats are not able to spread Ebola to people or other animals.

-- Mosquitoes which transmit many deadly diseases such as Malaria, Filariasis, Japanese Encephalitis are not able to carry and transmit Ebola virus.
+- Mosquitoes that transmit many deadly diseases such as Malaria, Filariasis, Japanese Encephalitis are not able to carry and transmit the Ebola virus.